 Other Acid Forming Compounds

 Most prescription medicines and over the counter drugs can be highly acidic as well.
 Recreational drugs and alcohol are also acid forming.
 Chemicals and toxins that we use and are exposed to every day at home which number upwards of 250 also cause acidity, overloading the immune system and the liver.
-Disease and the growth of microforms result which can create even more acidity.
-Eventually, life threatening diseases can develop and can result in death.
+The consequent disease and the growth of microforms can create even more acidity.
+Eventually, life threatening diseases can develop that may even result in death.

 To help balance ph by using the alkaline diet and certain alkalizing health supplements, the body can cleanse itself of toxins and restore health on a cellular level.
 Oxygen and nutritional absorption for the body is greatly enhanced creating an environment where the immune system can heal and rebuild itself.